nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Managers of Sri Lanka’s private plantations have called for justice after a cabinet minister stormed an estate demanding the re-instatement of suspended workers who had assaulted people involved in crop diversification.

-Plantations Infrastructure Minister Jeevan Thondaman entry to an estate and threats against Kelani Valley Plantations staff were broadcast over national TV and social media.
+Plantations Infrastructure Minister Jeevan Thondaman’s entry to an estate and threats against Kelani Valley Plantations staff were broadcast over national TV and social media.

 Minister Thondaman and a drunken gang had stormed Pedro Estate of Kelani Valley Plantations where the firm’s Chief Executive had gone after a meeting at the Nuwara Eliya Assistant Comissioner of Labour, the Planters’ Association said in a statement.